Identifying Birds

 From below in flight, look for the dark belly band, a stripe of streaking across the lower chest.
 The wings are broad and the tail is short and wide.
 Red-tails are buteos, built more for soaring over open country than threading through trees.

 Red-tails do visit yards, especially larger lots near open land, but they rarely hunt at feeders the way accipiters do.
+A Red-tail perched openly on a light pole or dead snag for long stretches, scanning a field, is a far more typical sighting than one diving through a backyard.

 American Kestrel